There’s absolutely nothing wrong with spending your entire stay here by the pool or on the beach with a well-chosen book.

 deep sea fishing, boat rentals or excursions – you name it, St Barths has got it.

 Whether you’re a complete beginner or an expert in your field, there’s something here for everyone.
 Some beaches are

 more suited for watersports than others, so chat to us and we’ll put you in touch with the right people.

 A wide variety of sports are available, with group classes or individual classes for everything from horse riding, tennis and hiking to aerobics, pilates and yoga.

-Whilst there is no actual golf course on the island, a driving range can be found near Grand Cul de Sac and golf tours can be arranged to neighbouring islands.
+Whilst there is no actual golf course on the island, golf tours can be arranged to neighbouring islands.

 Massage is readily available, contact reception to arrange a massage by the pool, on the beach or in the privacy of your own villa.

 St Barths offers a huge selection of shops, from luxury designer fashion stores to quirky local boutiques.
 The two main shopping areas are Gustavia

 and St Jean, although Gustavia is the main hub.
 The island as a whole is a duty-free port, which means that tobacco, perfumes, alcohol,